csjx/realtime-data/docs/source/user/user-guide.rst

       -z 50000\
       -Z 31536000

 The `-z` option requests that `50000` RBNB data frames (in this case ADCP ensembles) be stored in physical memory, whereas the `-Z` option requests that `31536000` RBNB data frames be stored on disk before they are overwritten.
 For the 20m 1200 kHz ADCP, this equates to one `955` byte ensemble per frame, resulting in a memory request of `(955b x 50000) =  47.75MB`.
 The on-disk storage request equates to around six months of ensembles, or `(955b x 31536000) =  30.1GB`.
 These resource request values can be adjusted if the aggregate requests of all of the instrument drivers exceed the limits of the server in terms of memory and disk space.
 The shore station server currently has `8GB` of physical memory, and `385GB` of disk space available to the DataTurbine.
-The campus BBL server currently has `12GB` of physical memory, and `50GB` of disk space available to the DataTurbine.
+The campus server currently has `12GB` of physical memory, and `50GB` of disk space available to the DataTurbine.

 Managing the DataTurbine Instrument Drivers
 ===========================================